 What Works: Designing Gender Equality for and by the Tech Sector supports projects that use insights from behavioral science and technology to gain a greater understanding of how to remove gender bias in the tech sector and beyond.
 The aims of the research are 1) to develop interventions that address challenges women face over the length of their careers, from recruitment to promotion to leadership, and 2) to harness technological tools to bring these interventions to scale across sectors.
 Using an intersectional approach that considers race and ethnicity as well as gender, projects will also gather data to better understand specific challenges for women of color, who often are doubly disadvantaged in the workplace.

-The research portfolio is guided by Iris Bohnet, Roy E. Larsen Professor of Public Policy at HKS and faculty director of WAPPP.
+The research portfolio is guided by Iris Bohnet, Roy E. Larsen Professor of Public Policy at Harvard Kennedy School (HKS) and faculty director of WAPPP.
 Her work combines lessons from economics and psychology to de-bias workplaces, including removing biased language from job postings and using structured hiring processes.

 “Gender bias often is unconscious and mindsets are hard to change,” says Bohnet.
 “In the tech sector, there has been increasing interest in addressing this bias at the organizational level.
 WAPPP is thrilled to receive this grant to expand our research on how technology and behavioral science can level the playing field for all by de-biasing how we live, learn, and work.”

 In its first year, the research agenda includes studies led by Bohnet, HKS Associate Professor Daniel Shoag, Harvard Business School (HBS) Professor Francesca Gino, and HBS Associate Professor Michael Luca.
 Their research teams will work with tech organizations and tool developers to promote inclusive workplace environments and reduce bias in areas ranging from job ads to venture capital funding.